f4exb/sdrangel/sdrgui/readme.md

 Qt version with which this copy of SDRangel was compiled.

 <h4>8.3.
-System</h4>
+Architecture</h4>

-Pretty print of the system in which SDRangel is running.
+Codename of the CPU architecture in which SDRangel is running.

 <h4>8.4.
-Local date</h4>
+Operating system</h4>

-Local date according to system clock
+Pretty print of the operating system in which SDRangel is running.

 <h4>8.5.
-Local time</h4>
+Local date and time</h4>

-Local time according to system clock followed by the time zone code.
+Local time timestamp according to system clock